llvm/llvm-project/llvm/docs/RemoveDIsDebugInfo.md

 ## What exactly have you replaced debug intrinsics with?

-We're using a dedicated C++ class called DPValue to store debug-info, with a one-to-one relationship between each instance of a debug intrinsic and each DPValue object in any LLVM-IR program.
+We're using a dedicated C++ class called DPValue to store debug info, with a one-to-one relationship between each instance of a debug intrinsic and each DPValue object in any LLVM-IR program.
 This class stores exactly the same information as is stored in debugging intrinsics.
 It also has almost entirely the same set of methods, that behave in the same way:

   https://llvm.org/docs/doxygen/classllvm_1_1DPValue.html